Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 Further information can be found in table 5.31 and table 5.32.

+Please note that table 5.31 does not include the ApplicationRecordElement and ApplicationArrayElement because these specializations of ApplicationCompositeElementDataPrototype are already part of table 5.8.
+The same applies for table 5.32 which does not include the ImplementationDataTypeElement.

+Table 5.31: Allowed Attributes vs. category for DataPrototypes typed by Application Data Types

 [constr_1289] Allowed Attributes vs. category for DataPrototypes typed by ApplicationDataTypes (cid:100) The allowed values of Attributes per category for DataPrototypes typed by ApplicationDataTypes are documented in table 5.31. (cid:99)()

-Table 5.31: Allowed Attributes vs. category for DataPrototypes typed by Application Data Types
+Table 5.32: Allowed Attributes vs. category for DataPrototypes typed by ImplementationDataTypes

 [constr_1288] Allowed Attributes vs. category for DataPrototypes typed by ImplementationDataTypes (cid:100) The allowed values per category for DataPrototypes typed by ImplementationDataTypes are documented in table 5.32. (cid:99)()

-Table 5.32: Allowed Attributes vs. category for DataPrototypes typed by ImplementationDataTypes

 [TPS_SWCT_01266] Three non-abstract classes derived from AutosarDataPrototype (cid:100) There are three non-abstract classes derived from AutosarDataPrototype which reflect the main use cases in the SWC-Template:
 • Operation arguments (ArgumentDataPrototype) in a client-server interface.